forsyde/forsyde-shell/README.md

     ./setup.sh --no-dialog --reset     # non-interactive.
 Resets shell if one exists already ./setup.sh --no-dialog --uninstall # non-interactive.
 Uninstalls everything.

-In non-interactive mode the installation configuration must be set in `shell/default.conf`
+In non-interactive mode the installation configuration must be set in `setup.conf`

 ### Running the shell